Whojoo/shared-groceries/README.md

 Debugging a docker contrainer currently doesn't work, so debugging is done without running the application in docker.

-Either host your own postgres server (see below) or run `docker-compose up -d --build grocery-data`
+Either host your own postgres servers (see below) or run `docker-compose up -d --build grocery-data uaa-data`

-Make sure an postgres server is running with the following parameters:
+Make sure postgres servers are running with the following parameters:

 | Parameter | Value     |
 | --------- | --------- |